matthewsullivan/composer-ribbon/README.md

 # \<composer-ribbon\>

 `composer-ribbon` is a ribbon to display composer, author or contributer information.
-The ribbon accepts and image, name, url, and social icons.
+The ribbon accepts an image, name, url, and social icons.

 Basic Example: